aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 | LEAF3D | 172.100.100.109 | 10.0.0.12 |
 | LEAF3E | 172.100.100.110 | 10.0.0.13 |

-In Campus Networks it is uncommon to have a dedicated out-of-band management network in each IDF.
-You can easily disable configuring Management0 interface and vrf MGMT, by adding these variables to the DC1_LEAFS.yml group_vars.
+In Campus Networks, it is uncommon to have a dedicated out-of-band management network in each IDF.
+Therefore, you can easily disable configuring the Management0 interface and the management VRF by adding these variables to the `DC1_LEAFS.yml` group_vars.

 ``` yaml
 mgmt_gateway: null